Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend C-Chicane

 \subsection{Numerical verification of the proposed conditions}

-In the above sections, generic and explicit CSR cancelation conditions have been obtained for an asymmetric $C$-chicane.
-However, these conditions in Eq. \eqref{eq:condition3} are derived with some assumptions: the bunch length variation in a single dipole is not considered and the length of the dipoles is neglected.
-Therefore, one of the main purposes of this subsection is to investigate the $(q_3,\ell_2^{\text{eff.}})$ that satisfies the CSR-cancelation conditions included these assumptions, and then to compare it with the result from the point-kick model.
-Both numerical integration method and ELEGANT particle tracking simulations are presented.
-In the presence of these two methods, however it is almost impossible to achieve an analytical solution for compression progress.
+In the above subsection, we have obtained generic CSR cancelation conditions for an asymmetric C-chicane.
+However, these conditions in Eq. \eqref{eq:condition3} are derived under two assumptions: the variation in bunch length within a single dipole is not considered, and the lengths of the dipoles are neglected.
+Therefore, the main purpose of this subsection is to investigate the value of $(q_3,\ell_2^{\text{eff.}})$ using more precise calculations, and then to compare it with the result from the point-kick model.
+Both numerical integration method and ELEGANT particle tracking simulations are performed.

-To this end, the dipole lengths are further taken into account.
-With aid of the Eq. \eqref{eq:achromatic-condition-all}, the drift length $L_{d3}$, the momentum compaction $ R_{56}^{s_0\to s_f}$, and total length $L_{tot}$ in Eq. \eqref{eq:goal} can be exported by more complex expressions (see Appendix \ref{r56-tot}).
-Next a numerical chicane design goal need to be specied.
-We set a design goal based on a symmetric $C$-chicane with typical parameters of equal dipole length of 0.5 m, bending angle of 3$^{\circ} $, the compression goal of $C=10$, the 1st and 3rd drift lengths of $6.5 \text{ m}$, and the 2nd drift length of 5 m.
-Thus the complete information for such $C$-chicane can be obtained, as listed in Tables \ref{Table-same-Parameter} and \ref{Table-C-chicane}.
-For the convenience of comparison, the acquired $L_{tot}$, $ R_{56}^{s_0\to s_f}$, tegother with the 1st dipole length and compression factor (Table \ref{Table-same-Parameter}), are common to all chicanes compared in this paper.
+To this end, the dipole lengths are further taken into account in the calculation of the parameters of $ R_{56}^{s_0\to s_f}$, $L_{tot}$, and $\ell_{3}$ with aid of the Eq. \eqref{eq:achromatic-condition-all} (see Appendix \ref{r56-tot}).
+For the convenience of comparison, all chicanes analyzed in this study have been assigned the same values for $L_{tot}$, $ R_{56}^{s_0\to s_f}$, $L_{B1}$, and compression factor $C$.
+For numerical integration, we need to specify the concrete value of these consistent quantities during calculation.
+We set a design based on a symmetric C-chicane with typical parameters of equal dipole length of $1 \text{ m}$, the 1st and 3rd drift lengths of $5.5 \text{ m}$, the length between the 2nd and 3rd dipoles of 5 m, bending angles of 3.0$^{\circ} $, and the compression goal of $C=10$.
+Such chicane parameters enable the derivation of the complete information for a symmetric C-chicane, as listed in Tables \ref{Table-same-Parameter} and \ref{Table-C-chicane}.
+The design goals in Table \ref{Table-same-Parameter} are common to all chicanes compared in the following.

-For illustration, the CSR-induced coordinate deviations are evaluated by a semi-classical numerical analysis using a numerical integration method \cite{Emma:1997hj}, which allows for the bunch length variation within each dipole.
-Hence the bunch parameters $k_1,k_2,k_3,k_4$ in Eq. \eqref{eq:deltai} are no longer set to a fixed value for each dipole, but are modified as follows

-where $ R_{56}^{s_0 \to s}$ in different positions, as a function of $\phi$, are expressed in Appendix \ref{appendix1}.
-Here $\phi $ and the subscript ``$s$" are the angle and position that the beam traverses in a dipole magnet, respectively.
-Thus the CSR-cancelation conditions for a chicane can be evaluated using an integration method as \cite{Emma:1997hj}